benmccann/xero-java-client/README.md

 * https://github.com/XeroAPI/XeroAPI-Schemas/issues/8
 * https://github.com/XeroAPI/XeroAPI-Schemas/issues/9

 This client currently only has methods included or read calls, but it should only be a few lines to make write calls.
-Pull requests will be accepted to add writes.
 Additionally, all fields in the XeroClient are protected to make it easy to extend in your own code without needing to update this client.

 ## Hacking on this library